codemercs-com/jw56fr1-linux/README.md

 ## Test hardware (host system)
-For our examples on Linux we are using almost a Raspberry PI for development and testing.
+For our examples on Linux we are using a Raspberry PI for development and testing.
 The examples should work on a x86 or x64 based system also.
 If you are using the 3rd party APIs please follow the install instructions of the specific API.